Office Space Planning For A Socially Distanced Workplace

 - Add dividers and barriers between desks

-- Keep sanitation supplies well-stocked and easily accessible throughout the common spaces of the office, including the breakroom, bathrooms, and front desk.
+- Keep janitorial supplies well-stocked and easily accessible throughout the common spaces of the office, including the breakroom, bathrooms, and front desk.

 - Set up social distancing signs around the office, especially around heavily used areas like bathrooms and elevators.